lrAlval/SAA-C03/docs/messaging/SNS.md

 # Amazon Simple Notification Service

 ## TLDR
-Message queue with a subscriber model.
-It can send the same message to alot of diffrent services at once.
-Scales good but not indefinetly.
+>Message queue with a subscriber model.
+It can send the same message to a lot of different services at once.
+Scales good but not indefinitely.

 ## Features
 - subscriber async model
+- **Pub** / **sub** model.
-- one producer multiple consumers/subscribers
+- One producer multiple consumers/**subscribers**
-- up to 12 million subscribtions per topic
+- up to 12 **million** subscriptions per topic
-- up to 100k topics
+- up to 100k topics.

 ## Sources
 - [[CloudWatch]] alarms